Ifeanyi Ubah: Personal life

 Ifeanyi Ubah was married to Uchenna Ubah, a Business Administration graduate from Ahmadu Bello University in Nigeria, with whom he had five children.
 He also ran a foundation which is named after him; Ifeanyi Ubah Foundation.

 Attempted assassination

 In September 2022, Ifeanyi Ubah was on his way to Nnewi and was attacked by gunmen in Enugwu-Ukwu in Anambra State - his convoy was shot at; at least five persons, including two policemen, were killed.
 Ubah survived as the vehicle he was riding in was bulletproof.

 Death

-On 26 July 2024, Ubah reportedly died of cardiac arrest in London, at the age of 52.
-He was said to have departed Nigeria for the United Kingdom two days earlier on 25 July.
-A close family source said he died in a hospital where he went for surgery.
+Ubah died in London on 26 July 2024, aged 52.
+Peoples Gazette reported that he collapsed at a London hotel, while other accounts attributed his death to cardiac arrest following a hospital admission.